-Message from the CEO - Jeremy Sandell
+Message from the CEO's desk

-Rising costs and interest rates pushed many people into hardship this year which was reflected in the rise of calls to Adviceline that we received between April 2022 and March 2023.
-We have seen the effects of the cost of living crisis hit some parts of society more than others.
-People with disabilities and long-term health conditions made up 46% of our client base and people from Black, Asian and Minority Ethnic backgrounds made up 30%.
+Rising costs and interest rates continued to push many people into hardship this year which was reflected in the rise of calls to Adviceline.
+We continued to see the effects of the cost of living crisis hit some parts of society more than others.
+People with disabilities and long-term health conditions made up 51% of our client base and people from Black, Asian and Minority Ethnic backgrounds made up 32%.
+In these challenging times I have been immensely proud of the contribution that our highly skilled and dedicated team of staff and volunteers have made.

-In such challenging times I have been immensely proud of the contribution that our highly skilled and dedicated team of staff and volunteers have made.
-You will see the impact of this elsewhere in this report; for me, the month-on-month growth in the number of people we advised showed the commitment of colleagues to support people in Bracknell, Maidenhead and Windsor and Slough.
-They saw more people face to face and answered more calls, they recruited and trained new colleagues, they made a genuine difference to the lives of so many.
+The number of people we advised showed the commitment of colleagues to support people in Bracknell, Maidenhead and Windsor and Slough.
+They saw more people face to face and answered more calls, they recruited and trained new colleagues, we increased our research and campaigning, we made a genuine difference to the lives of so many.

 We measure a lot of that by the financial outcomes the team achieves, we can only report what we know, so this is always an under-representation of what is achieved.
 In the course of the year I have lost count of the number of times people have told me that the work of our advisers has meant so much more; homelessness, debt, unemployment, losing benefits, family break-ups and so many more issues have caused people suffering and despair.
 Our team members have been there for people when they have needed us the most.

-It is already clear that the cost-of living crisis isn't going away anytime soon.
-Our biggest single challenge continues to be finding the capacity to help more people.
+Our biggest challenge continues to be finding the capacity to help more people, with more complex problems, running on empty.
 Our success in growing the team so far is underpinned by the support of our partners and funders - without them it really couldn't happen.

-Message from the Chair - Cheryl Coppell
+Message from the Chair's desk